fillipeguerrabtc/EAASPlatform/replit.md

 - Prioritize TypeScript strict mode and Zod for form validation.
 - All API calls should use TanStack Query.
 - Do not add mock data in production.
+- **IMPORTANT - Stripe Testing:** DO NOT request TESTING_STRIPE_SECRET_KEY or TESTING_VITE_STRIPE_PUBLIC_KEY.
+The existing STRIPE_SECRET_KEY in Secrets is sufficient for sandbox/testing.
+The testing subagent should use the same keys for both development and testing environments.

 ### System Architecture